juandresrodca/InventoryIQ/demo/README.md

 ## Configure the LLM (optional but  recommended)

-Without an LLM the app still works in **deterministic routing** mode — each sidebar question maps to one grounding tool and you see real lakehouse rows.
+Without an LLM the app still works in **deterministic routing** mode, each sidebar question maps to one grounding tool and you see real lakehouse rows.
 But the conversational answer + multi-tool reasoning needs Azure OpenAI.